 3.15.
 Section 15.
 A new mechanism is introduced for resolving choices, to be known as ‘Direct Dispatch’, the motivation being to make the cost of resolution close to constant time for choices with large numbers of branches where the branch to take is known in advance of parsing the choice.

 Updated by public comment 159 (http://redmine.ogf.org/boards/15/topics/159) to allow groups to participate in direct dispatch choice.

+Updated 2014-07-21 to make the match case sensitive for performance.

 A new element property is added called choiceBranchKey of type 'DFDL String Literal'.
 This provides an alternative way to discriminate a choice containing this schema object.
 Allowed on all schema objects that can be the branch of a choice (so local element, element reference, local sequence, local choice, group reference).
 A new dfdl:choice property is added called choiceDispatchKey of type 'DFDL Expression'.
 The expression must evaluate to an xs:string.
-The resultant string must match (case insensitive) the choiceBranchKey property value of one of the element branches of the choice, and if so discriminates in favour of that branch.
+The resultant string must match (case sensitive) the choiceBranchKey property value of one of the element branches of the choice, and if so discriminates in favour of that branch.
 The parser then goes straight to that branch, ignoring schema order.
 Rules:

 Because the branch is 'known to exist' no backtracking takes place if a processing error subsequently occurs.